 To be successful in a career as a Healthcare Simulation Director, these professionals should also possess the ability to problem-solve, stay organized, implement best practices and create results-driven solutions.
 Additionally, they should be able to multitask, think critically and prioritize their daily tasks and responsibilities.
 Furthermore, these professionals should be comfortable working in a fast-paced environment and abiding by deadlines.

 These individuals should also be able to remain calm in the face of daily unforeseen challenges.
-Starting or expanding a healthcare simulation program is very difficult as each institution has unique needs and funding, and almost everyone involved has to “learn on the job” together.
+Starting or expanding a healthcare simulation program is very difficult as each institution has unique needs and funding, and almost everyone involved has to learn on-site together.

 Metcalfe explained that ultimately the lifestyle of a Simulation Director will depend on their employer.
 While most Healthcare Simulation Directors are employed full-time, part-time positions do exist.

 “Everywhere has different resources available.
 At my previous job back in England, I was working very long hours, in some cases 60 to 70 hour weeks,” Metcalfe recalled.
 “This was because there was minimal staff.
 Where I work now, my employer is much better resourced, so we’re able to achieve what we need to achieve without having to work excessively long hours.”

 He explained that working for a better resourced employer is very positive.
 However, Metcalfe explained that like most careers, that of a Simulation Director also has ups and downs.